 Prescribed fire is the primary tool for management of District conservation lands.
 Fire is a natural process that has occurred on Florida's landscape for thousands of years.
 The goal of the District's fire program is to mimic that natural process and apply prescribed fire in a safe, efficient, and effective manner to maintain the natural function of the plant and animal communities.
 Many of the plant and animal species that occur on the Preserve are specifically adapted to fire to maintain a healthy and successful population.
-As a result, the District aims to apply fire to all fire-dependent natural communities based on their natural fire return intervals defined by the FNAI (Guide to the Natural Communities of Florida, 2010 edition).
+As a result, the District aims to apply fire to all fire-dependent natural communities based on their natural fire return intervals defined by FNAI (FNAI, 2010).